 At Michigan Institute for Advanced Surgery, we know the surgical experience is about you.
 That’s why our board-certified team of nurses and surgeons do their best to ensure that you’re comfortable and informed.
 We treat you with respect and dignity—before, during, and after your procedure.

 Preparing for Surgery

-Arrange for a responsible adult to accompany you to the surgery center and drive you home.
+Arrange for a responsible adult (over the age of 18) to accompany you to the surgery center and drive you home.
 You will not be allowed to drive yourself after having anesthesia.
 It is our expectation that your companion stays at the surgery during the entirety of your stay.

 The Day Before Surgery

 - Do not eat or drink anything after midnight before your surgery, unless you have been directed otherwise.
 This includes water, mints, candy, and gum.

 - Wash with a anti-bacterial soap the evening before and the morning of surgery.
 This is to minimize the risk of infection.

 - Medications may be taken with a sip of water.

 - You may brush you teeth but do not swallow any water.

 - Plan to wear comfortable clothing.
 In addition, continue to follow any other instructions your surgeon has given you.